-1 Director Fox commented the School District requested the Town remove the tennis court and grade the gravelly/sandy material there was concern for wind erosion from the loose sand.
-If the fines from the

-2 ground as is.
+Director Fox commented the School District requested the Town remove the tennis court and grade the ground as is.
 That was the intent.
-Once the contractor started removing the asphalt and the concerns.
-Mr. Shevenell was happy to help.
+Once the contractor started removing the asphalt and the gravelly/sandy material there was concern for wind erosion from the loose sand.
+If the sand blew onto the skate park it could create an unsafe condition.
+Director Fox spoke with Matt Shevenell, Assistant Superintendent for Business, Merrimack School District, and explained the concerns.
+Mr. Shevenell agreed with the changes.
 Four inches of loam were put down, and the area will be seeded.